Manulife Chooses Vonage for Seamless Customer Engagement

-Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, has been chosen by Manulife Singapore, a leading provider of insurance and financial planning solutions, to enhance customer engagement in the Asia Pacific region.
+HOLMDEL, N.J., June 7, 2022 /PRNewswire/ -- Vonage (NASDAQ: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, has been chosen by Manulife Singapore, a leading provider of insurance and financial planning solutions, to enhance customer engagement in the Asia Pacific region.

-“Adopting digital solutions and personalised customer experiences has become critical to meeting changing customer expectations and strengthening brand loyalty.
+"Adopting digital solutions and personalized customer experiences has become critical to meeting changing customer expectations and strengthening brand loyalty.
 In fact, 71% of Singaporean consumers were more likely to buy again from a brand that treated them like an individual.
-66% only buy from brands that understand their preferences, such as communicating through their favourite channels1,” said Sunny Rao, Senior Vice President, API Global Sales, Vonage.
+66% only buy from brands that understand their preferences, such as communicating through their favorite channels1," said Sunny Rao, Senior Vice President, API Global Sales, Vonage.

 "SMS remains a vital communication format in the Asia Pacific region, where mobile penetration continues to rise, with 1.8 billion subscribers expected by 20252.
 Vonage's solutions can help businesses create seamless customer journeys through automated communications solutions.
 This ensures that businesses are engaging with customers on their preferred channel in a continuous and timely manner," added Rao.